TheDaleks/ContentDK/Markdowns/2020-01-16-cryptotribalism.md

 # Negative-Sum Interaction

-In Austrian economics, money is defined as the most liquid good in the economy.<sup class="footnote-ref">[[3]](#fn3)</sup> There cannot be two monies according to this definition.
+In Austrian economics, money is defined as the most liquid good in the economy.[^3] There cannot be two monies according to this definition.
 However, there can be more than one good which is in competition to arrive at the top position.
 I will call these proto-monies.
 If there are more than one proto-money, then there are two tribes.
 It may be that the same people exist in each tribe but the two tribes are still different because people can have different amounts.
 That changes how they all have to specialize relative to one another.

 In a system of two proto-monies, people not only must determine the optimal total amount of savings, but the optimal proportion that each proto-money has of the total.
 This is more difficult and risky than when there is just one money.
 One money is good to buy everything; therefore savings is future productivity out of the whole economy.
 If there are two proto-monies, then neither is future productivity out of the whole economy unless one fails.
 For the time being, they are both worse than what a universal money would be.
 For one thing, the total size of both economies together would be expected to be smaller than a single economy with one money.
 Therefore, even at optimum allocation, people would not be able to buy as much with two monies.
 For another, it is possible to run out of one form of savings and not be able to substitute the other.
 That would not be a problem with one money.
 Thus, the interaction between proto-monies is negative-sum.